samhenrigold/windows-dev-docs/hub/apps/design/accessibility/custom-automation-peers.md

 When implementing a peer for a custom control, override any of the "Core" methods from the base automation peer class where you want to expose behavior that is unique to your custom control.
 UI Automation code gets information about your control by calling public methods of the peer class.
 To provide information about your control, override each method with a name that ends with "Core" when your control implementation and design creates accessibility scenarios or other UI Automation scenarios that differ from what's supported by the base automation peer class.

-At a minimum, whenever you define a new peer class, implement the [**GetClassNameCore**](/uwp/api/windows.ui.xaml.automation.peers.automationpeer.getclassnamecore) method, as shown in the next example.
+At a minimum, whenever you define a new peer class, implement the [**GetClassNameCore**](/uwp/api/windows.ui.xaml.automation.peers.automationpeer.getclassnamecore) method, as shown in the next example:

 ```csharp
 protected override string GetClassNameCore()